XuYanci/GLAssetGridViewController/README.md

 GLAssetGridViewController is an asset view controller, like an picture picker and video picker , also has an photo browser & video browser .

+Here is an project where i use it .
+[Project:666](https://github.com/XuYanci/666)

 <div style="width:100%;">
 <img src="https://github.com/XuYanci/GLAssetGridViewController/blob/master/readme~resource/present.gif" align="center" height="30%" width="30%" style="margin-left:20px;">